Defence Profits Reach Dharavi's Machinists

 |---|---|

-MARICO's forward EPS is higher than its trailing EPS, suggesting the company is expected to improve its profitability this financial year.
-This reflects growing confidence in MARICO's earnings potential, with forecasts indicating better financial performance than in the prior year.
+MARICO's forward EPS is higher than its trailing EPS, suggesting the company is expected to see an increase in profitability this year.
+This points to positive growth, indicating that MARICO is projected to improve its financial performance compared to the previous year.

 Price projections: